band/foobar1/resources/Newton_1973_workgroupInOrgExcerpts.md

 boundary is an aspect of open system theory, which treats organizations as systems whose survival requires continuous exchange of materials with the environment (Katz and Kahn; Miller and Rice;
-also ef.
-Silverman).
-Too permeable a boundary invites inundation,-chaos, and disorganization, whereas an impermeable boundary becomes a barrier, causing death through entropy.
+also cf. Silverman).
+Too permeable a boundary invites inundation, chaos, and disorganization, whereas an impermeable boundary becomes a barrier, causing death through entropy.
+[This last phrase is confusing as the use of the word "entropy" in open systems theory is assumed.]

 The top management of an organization has responsibility both for the internal functioning of that system and for the regulation of its